 Biography

-Realizing he wasn’t going to get anywhere working in factories, McKie returned to the Vesper George School of Art in Boston.
-While attending Vesper, he won the “Prix de Rome,” which would have allowed him to study abroad.
+Realizing he wasn’t going to get anywhere working in factories, Roy returned to Vesper where he established a strong foundation in the basics, and acquired marketable skills.
+He then won the “Prix de Rome,” which allowed him to study abroad.
 However, due to World War II restricting his travel, he instead attended the Louis Comfort Tiffany Foundation on Long Island, New York.[2]
-He graduated in 1941, and later worked for a man named Bruce Anderson, whom he met through a fellow student in Boston.
-With Anderson, he worked on posters and booklets for American Airlines.
-It was during this time that he met his first wife, Lois, and they had a son and daughter together.
+He graduated from Vesper in 1941, and worked for a man in the Boston area where he did almost nothing.
+He later worked for a man named Bruce Anderson, whom he met through a fellow student in Boston.
+Up until meeting Anderson, Roy had always loved Norman Rockwell—an illustrator best known for his iconic Saturday Evening Post covers and for inspiring generations of Americans.
+At first, Roy dseperately wanted to be another Norman Rockwell.
+However, Anderson saw something special in Roy and advised him to give up on becoming the next Norman Rockwell—a feat that would have been difficult regardless.
+With Anderson, he was able to establish his own look and style, and he recalls Anderson saying to him "Roy, you're never going to be Norman Rockwell, but you just might be a cartoonist."
+If it hadn't been for Anderson's encouragement, Roy would have been lost on what to do with his career.
+Working with Anderson, Roy produced posters and booklets for American Airlines; and he met his first wife, Lois, whom he had a son and daughter with.

 [1] Streetman, Burgin.
 “In Celebration: Roy McKie.”
 Vintage Kids’ Books My Kid Loves.
 January 3, 2011.
 Accessed June 21, 2021. http://www.vintagechildrensbooksmykidloves.com/2011/01/in-celebration-roy-mckie.html